Outpatient Surgery Center

 The entire staff undergoes a lengthy training process, and must meet rigorous competency demands.
 The surgical staff attend multiple educational seminars each year to remain current in our demanding field.

 All of the anesthesia staff are highly trained in general anesthesia as well as regional anesthesia in order to assure patients receive quality care.

 Our goal is to help the patient return to his or her maximum level of activity.

 A Patient’s Guide to Outpatient Surgery

-If you are to have surgery at COSI, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
+If you are to have surgery at United Pacific, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
 Our Office Manager will be happy to answer any questions that may arise during this process.

 A few days before your surgery, one of our Preoperative Nursing Staff will contact you to obtain additional information needed to plan your surgical care.
-The Center for Orthopedic Surgery’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.
+The center’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.